 • Furnace won’t turn off

 • Is your thermostat set right?
-Make sure it’s on “heat,” “auto” and that your preferred temperature is higher than the room’s current temperature.
+Make sure it’s on “heat,” “auto” and that your desired temperature is greater than the room’s current temperature.
 If you use a programmable thermostat, make sure it has fresh batteries.

 • Is the furnace switch off?
-Your furnace has a power switch located on or near it.
-Because this switch resembles a light switch, it’s easy to accidentally turn it off.
-If it was off, it may take your furnace a few minutes to start.
+Your furnace has a power switch found on or close to it.
+Because this switch looks like a light switch, it’s easy to unintentionally turn it off.
+If it was off, it may take your furnace a few minutes to turn on.

 Estimated Repair Cost